How the program works

 The Initial Intensive

 The first component of the Leadership Development Program is the Initial Intensive, which commences in the October before Associates’ first year of teaching.
-The thirteen-week Initial Intensive is designed to prepare participants for their first two years of teaching, during which 25 per cent of a Master’s Degree is achieved.
+The thirteen-week Initial Intensive is designed to prepare participants for their first two years of teaching, during which a portion of the Master’s Degree is achieved.

 The Initial Intensive has four components:

 - Online preparation: Associates are able to access a series of online learning modules to prepare them for the National Initial Intensive, which are expected to be completed prior to their arrival.

 - National Initial Intensive: From 16th November until 20th December 2018, participants complete a residential program in Melbourne, Victoria with the entirety of the incoming cohort.
 Associates complete 10 to 12 hours of face to face and self-directed learning per day, five days per week, to develop in accordance with the Australian Professional Standards for Teachers.

 - Regional Initial Intensive: In January, Associates join their regional cohort in a residential orientation program in the capital city of their placement state or territory.